Prince Edward Street (County Road 64 ) Reconstruction

 I also agree with the concerns noted below about more traffic diverting to Boes Rd, which would certainly result in the need for a more formalized management of the two-way flow under the train bridge ie stop lights.
 Even with the sparse traffic now, I see southbound drivers race through to avoid a momentary yield, causing some close calls.

-GFW over 2 years ago
+GFW almost 3 years ago

 As others have commented, I feel its important to separate bicyclists, scooters etc from vehicle traffic within the proposed upgrades.
 Especially in view of the increasing heavy truck traffic.
 I like the Concept 2, sidewalk and multi-use path.
 I'd like to see a heavy truck alternate route somehow designed in to this plan, to divert trucks going to the Loyalist Industrial Park, away from Prince Edward/64.
 I'd like to see some permanent improvements to the steep change in grade, and hardscaping at the double railroad tracks to replace the field of weeds currently there.
 Finally, I'd like to see the current weird "triangle intersection" where Cedar and 64 meet, possibly replaced with a roundabout.

-norm over 2 years ago
+norm almost 3 years ago

 I am most concerned about improvements to pedestrian and cycling infrastructure.
 In particular, I feel that separating bicycles from vehicle traffic is important to do, wherever possible, to improve safety and encourage cycling.
 For the urban portion, I like Concept 2, sidewalk + multi-use path.
 Because pedestrians and cyclists would need to cross the road just south or north of the railway, as shown in the presentation, it will be critically important that safe crossing infrastructure be established at the crossing point, such as the pedestrian crossover described in the presentation.